hazybluedot/manager_review/README.md

 > python manager_review.py -ic -g gradebook.csv Assessment-Project#2_Team_Eval.csv
 ```

-If reviewers made typoes or missspellings when entering reviewee names
+If reviewers made typos or spelling errors when entering reviewee names
 you will be prompted for a name correction.
-These correctons will be saved in a file called `alieases.txt` in the current directory, you can specify an alternate file using the `--aliases` command option.
+These correctons will be
+saved in a file called `alieases.txt` in the current directory, you
+can specify an alternate file using the `--aliases` command option.

 ```
 > python3 manager_review.py -h
 ```

-Will display all available options
+Will display all available options.

 ## Exporting data from Scholar